kptdev/kpt/site/installation/migration.md

 Kpt live in `v1.0` no longer uses an inventory object to track the grouping of resources in the cluster.
 Instead, it uses a more expressive `ResourceGroup` CRD.
-Please refer to the detailed guide on [migrating inventory objects] to the `ResourceGroup` equivalent.
+Please refer to the user guide on [migrating inventory objects] to the `ResourceGroup` equivalent.

 ## Migration Steps